 Citric acid is used for its health benefits and as in food, alcohol and insecticide production.
 It is the most frequently used preservative in the world today.
 The lemon salt has been used for centuries to conserve meat and fish.
 It increases the acidity of the bacterial environment, making it difficult for it and the microbes to survive and, most importantly, to reproduce.
 It is called lemon salt because it was first extracted from a lemon.
 It looks like a semi-transparent salt and it has no odor.
 It has a sour, acid taste.

 - Kidney Stones: Administered while drinking lemonade, citric acid prevents the formation of kidney stones and ensures proper functioning of the kidneys.
-Citric acid's ability to chelate calcium and its alkalizing properties make it useful as a method for preventing kidney stones.
+Citric acid’s ability to chelate calcium and its alkalizing properties make it useful as a method for preventing kidney stones as well as several other kidney ailments.

 - Anti-oxidant: As an anti-oxidant, citric acid may be able to neutralize the damaging effects of free radicals, unstable compounds that can accumulate in the body and can trigger the growth of cancerous tumours.